By Jessie on a Journey & Andy Pilc

 9. Savor Free Artisan Samples

-Savannah has a number of shops with free samples of artisan products introducing you to local culture through the palate.
+Pondering things to do in Savannah?
+There are a number of shops with free samples of artisan products introducing you to local culture through the palate.
 A few suggestions include:

 - The Salt Table: I loved the endless shelves showcasing 200+ salt and spice samples — either to taste or smell — and the table of locally brewed teas.
 Head downstairs to a wonderland of Georgia-made products like beer, wine and honey.
 We tried a free sample of Butter Ducks Sweet Peach wine made with real peaches (yummy soaked into pound cake, apparently), but for $10 you can do a proper 5-wine tasting.